 The financial services industry faces increased global regulatory focus regarding cyber and information security risk management practices.
 Many aspects of Morgan Stanley's businesses are subject to cybersecurity legal and regulatory requirements enacted by U.S. federal and state governments and other non-U.S. jurisdictions.
-These laws are generally aimed at codifying basic cybersecurity protections and mandating data breach notification requirements.
+These requirements are generally aimed at codifying basic cybersecurity protections and mandating data breach notification requirements.

-Morgan Stanley's businesses are also subject to increasing privacy and data protection legal requirements concerning the use and protection of certain personal information.
+Morgan Stanley's businesses are also subject to increasing privacy and data protection legal requirements concerning the use and protection of certain personal information with regard to clients, employees and others.
 These requirements impose mandatory privacy and data protection obligations, including providing for individual rights, enhanced governance and accountability requirements, and significant fines and litigation risk for noncompliance.
 In addition, several jurisdictions have enacted or proposed personal data localisation requirements and restrictions on cross-border transfer of personal data that may restrict Morgan Stanley's ability to conduct business in those jurisdictions or create additional financial and regulatory burdens to do so.
+Numerous jurisdictions have passed laws, rules and regulations in these areas and many are considering new or updated ones that could impact Morgan Stanley's businesses, particularly as the application, interpretation and enforcement of these laws, rules and regulations are often uncertain and evolving.
 Many aspects of Morgan Stanley's businesses are subject to legal requirements concerning the use and protection of certain customer information, as well as the privacy and cybersecurity laws referenced above.
 Morgan Stanley has adopted measures designed to comply with these and related applicable requirements in all relevant jurisdictions.